 Uninsured and Underinsured Motorist Coverage

-Uninsured motorist coverage is mandatory in almost all states states while underinsured coverage being mostly optional.
+In almost all states, uninsured motorist coverage is mandatory while underinsured coverage being mostly optional.
 Uninsured motorist coverage covers the costs of the damage that is done to you by uninsured motorists, including bodily injury and property damage.

 Underinsured motorist coverage, on the other hand, covers the expenses that are above the insured motorist’s limits.
 In most cases, if you’re in an accident caused by another motorist, their liability coverage will cover your damage.